hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 }
 ```

-To get started, you can copy and paste the usage example on the module's registry page, or use the [configuration designer](./design.html) to select multiple modules and fill in their variables.
+To get started, you can copy and paste the usage example on the module's registry page or use the [configuration designer](./design.html) to select multiple modules and fill in their variables.

 ### Generic Hostname - Terraform Enterprise